klye-cao/res-proj/README.md

 # res-proj
-used for storing codes for research assistant job only, prohibited from any commercial use
+used for storing codes for research assistant job only, prohibited from any commercial use， created by Zhuoran Cao